josegarciah/deforestacion_bayesian_classifiers-/README.md

-a usecase we predict deforestation at the municipal level in Mexico in 2020 using a set of 98 Climatic, Social, Economic and Governmental factors as putative causes, showing that besides the impact of alternative land uses, the models infer an important role for the {\it Sembrando Vida} government program.
+a usecase we predict deforestation at the municipal level in Mexico in 2020 using a set of 98 Climatic, Social, Economic and Governmental factors as putative causes, showing that besides the impact of alternative land uses, the models infer an important role for the *Sembrando Vida* government program.

 # CHILAM LAB
 Este proyecto forma parte del laboratorio CHILAM <https://chilam.c3.unam.mx/>